alex-glv/blog/content/fixed/about.md

 I am a freelance software developer.

 I love progress.
-I love learning,
+I love learning.
-I love customizing and crafting the tools I use.
+I love customizing and tailoring the tools I use.
 I love technology and innovation.
-I love tinkering, hacking, exploring and learning.
+I love tinkering, hacking and exploring.
 I hate most technologies, programming languages and operating systems.
 I hate flame wars on what's better.
 It's what works for you or what doesn't.
 I hate premature optimisation.